 All applications are evaluated by scientists, clinicians, and consumers in a two-tier review process.
 The first tier is peer review, the evaluation of applications against established criteria to determine technical merit, where each application is assessed for its own merit, independent of other applications.
-The second tier is programmatic review, a comparison-based process in which applications with high scientific and technical merit are further evaluated for
+The second tier is programmatic review, a comparison-based process in which applications with high scientific and technical merit are further evaluated for programmatic relevance.
+Final recommendations for funding are made to the Commanding General, USAMRDC.

-General, USAMRDC.
 The highest-scoring applications from the first tier of review are not automatically recommended for funding.
-Funding recommendations depend on various factors as described in Section II.E.1.b, Programmatic Review.
-Additional information about the two-tier process used by the CDMRP can be found at https://cdmrp.army.mil/about/2tierRevProcess.
+Funding recommendations depend on various factors as described in Section II.E.1.b.
+Programmatic Review.
+Additional information about the two-tier process used by the CDMRP can be found at https://cdmrp.health.mil/about/2tierRevProcess.
 An information paper describing the funding recommendations and review process for the award mechanisms for the PRARP will be provided to the PI(s) and posted on the CDMRP website.